wfavorite/psi/Readme.md

 The second 'spin' was to add a C ``poll()`` function in an otherwise pure Go implementation using CGO compiled ``poll()`` call and a bit of help (although possibly unnecessary) from the syscall package.

 The third spin would be a properly daemonized & threaded Go/GCO monitor implementation - mixing the ``ppsi`` and ``gosimple`` variants.
+This would drop the framework-trigger (two binary) implementation and implement all monitors as threads connected to an Event Q that would raise the events into a larger monitoring solution.

 - First spin: [``ppsi``](cmd/ppsi/Readme.md) the Go 'framework' that calls the [``cpsi``](cmd/cpsi/Readme.md) C poll implementation.
 Lessons learned can be found in the ``ppsi`` [Readme](cmd/ppsi/Readme.md) document.
 - Second spin: [``gosimple``](cmd/gosimple/Readme.md) is a *very simple* CGO version of the example code in the PSI kernel.org documentation above.